acasadoquijada/baking_app/README.md

 TO-DO: Application organization and add some screenshots

+### Relevant libraries used

+- [Moshi](https://github.com/square/moshi) for parsing the recipes from JSON

+- [ExoPlayer](https://github.com/google/ExoPlayer) for reproducing the step videos

 ## External resources

 The image shown where a step doesn't contain a video was obatined from https://videomembertheme.szablonstrony.pl/wp-content/themes/videomembertheme/images/novideo.png